-As of December 31, 2011 the Company has recorded a valuation allowance of approximately \$ 40.0 million to reduce deferred tax assets to the amount judged more likely than not to be realized.
-The valuation allowance is primarily attributable to certain foreign temporary differences and tax loss and tax credit carryforwards.
+As of December 31, 2012, the Company has recorded approximately \$77.8 million of valuation allowance to adjust deferred tax assets to the amount judged more likely than not to be realized.
+The valuation allowance is primarily attributable to certain foreign temporary differences and tax loss and tax credit carryforwards due to uncertainties regarding the ability to obtain future tax benefits for these tax attributes.

-The Company has recognized deferred tax assets of approximately \$ 20 million for tax loss carryforwards in various taxing jurisdictions as follows (in millions):
+The Company has recognized deferred tax assets of approximately \$ 8.3 million for tax loss carryforwards in various taxing jurisdictions as follows (in millions):

 Tax Loss

 Jurisdiction Carryforward Expiration

-Spain \$ 46.9 2025 - 2026
+New Zealand \$ 11.2 Indefinite

-Brazil 6.3 Indefinite
+Spain 6.9 2026 - 2027

-New Zealand 9.0 Indefinite
+Colombia 5.6 Indefinite

-Others 7.4 Various
+Others 4.1 Various

-Total \$ 69.6
+Total \$ 27.8

-The Company also has various foreign subsidiaries with approximately \$ 113 million of tax loss carryforwards in various jurisdictions that are subject to a valuation allowance due to statutory limitations on utilization, uncertainty of future profitability, and other relevant factors.
+The Company also has various foreign subsidiaries with approximately \$ 237 million of tax loss carryforwards in various jurisdictions that are subject to a valuation allowance due to statutory limitations on utilization, uncertainty of future profitability, and other relevant factors.

 The Company does not provide for deferred taxes on the excess of the financial reporting over the tax basis in investments in foreign subsidiaries that are essentially permanent in duration.
-That excess was approximately \$720 million as of December 31, 2011.
+That excess was approximately \$785 million as of December 31, 2012.
 The determination of the additional tax expense that would be incurred upon repatriation of assets or disposition of foreign subsidiaries is not practical.